Your weather: Fog rolling in for Auckland commuters, fine spells forecast later in day

-Drivers are urged to take care as fog creeps over parts of Auckland city this morning.
+Drivers are urged to take care as fog creeps over parts of Auckland city this morning, with problems exacerbated by a Southern Motorway breakdown and reports of a man seen walking on the Northern Motorway.

 The reports first came in to police around 6.30am.
 Police have been dispatched to check on the man, although Auckland's Joint Traffic Operations Centre said the man appeared at first glance to be fine.